-A new generation of the Tundra full-size pickup will reportedly arrive in December 2021 for the 2022 model year.
-It will run on a new TNGA-F truck platform, and replace the aging V8 with a twin-turbo V6 hybrid in top-trim forms.
+A new generation of the Tundra full-size pickup will reportedly arrive towards the end of 2021 for the 2022 model year.
+It will reportedly run on a new TNGA-F truck platform, and replace the aging V8 with a twin-turbo V6 hybrid in top-trim forms.

 The next-generation Tacoma is reportedly going to arrive in 2024.
 Toyota could potentially unify the model with the Hilux that’s sold internationally.
 No word on whether the now ancient six-speed automatic transmission will depart.

 New versions of Toyota’s two aging SUVs will reportedly arrive in 2022 for the 2023 model year.
 Those models, for the record, were last overhauled in 2007 (the Sequoia) and 2009 (the 4Runner).
 Both are expected to also use the TNGA-F truck platform first seen on the new Tundra.

 The Toyota RAV4 will reportedly be refreshed for the 2022 model year.

 A new version of the 86, developed in partnership with Subaru, will reportedly arrive in the summer of 2021 for the 2022 model year.
 It’s expected to use a 255-hp turbocharged boxer-four, and will reportedly get Gazoo Racing branding like the Supra to become the GR 86.

 The Camry will allegedly receive a refresh for the 2021 model year and a new generation for 2024.
 The larger Avalon sedan will reportedly be refreshed for 2022.